larryhastings/big/README.md

     [('apple', 'X'), ('banana', 'Y'), ('cookie', 'X'), ('', '')]
 ```

-This looks strange--but it *is* correct.
-This behavior is discussed in the
+This looks strange--but it *is* what you want.
+This behavior is discussed
+at length in the section below titled
 [Why do you sometimes get empty strings when you split?](#why-do-you-sometimes-get-empty-strings-when-you-split)
-section below.

 The behavior of `keep` can be affected by the value of `separate`.
 For more information, see the next section, on `separate`.